yarri/LinkFinder/test/README.md

-You need run_unit_tests test from ATK14 Framework to run tests
+To run tests you have to use a script run_unit_tests from ATK14 Framework.

 In this directory just run: